gileck/youtube-ai-app/app-guildelines/general-code-guidelines.md

 * Avoid unnecessary abstractions or complex patterns when a simple solution would work just as well.
 * If I did not ask to imrpove performance, do not implement any optimizations and keep the code simple.

+# Unused variables
+* Never leave unused variables in the code.
+Always remove them. double check that you did not miss any.